-KCL Aspire is a programme run by the ACS at King’s and is aimed at year 12 (entering year 13) students of African and Caribbean background.
-In 2017, of the students who achieved 3 As or higher in A levels in the UK, only 5.4% were from an African and Caribbean background.
+KCL Aspire is a programme run by the ACS at King’s and is aimed at year 12 students of African and Caribbean background.
+In 2017, of the students who achieved 3 A grades or higher in A levels in the UK, only 5.4% were from an African and Caribbean background.
 Underlying this statistic are numerous variables, however, key finding shows that access and exposure to higher education prove paramount to achieving top grades and hence accessing top universities.
-KCL Aspire aims to support talent students of African and Caribbean background through three main aims.
+KCL Aspire aims to support talented students of African and Caribbean background through three main aims.

 The overall aim of the project is to raise the aspirations of these students – whose background means they are currently significantly underrepresented at top universities such as King’s.
 The three main aims are:

-The programme aims to inform students of the opportunities available to them before they start university, whilst they are at university in order to maximise their prospects post-university.
+The programme aims to inform students of the opportunities available to them before they start university and whilst they are at university in order to maximise their prospects post-university.
 Furthermore, this remit will give students on the programme a more comprehensive insight into studying at a Russell Group University and life beyond university.

-The programme will run from summer 2019 to spring 2020, meaning the current year 12 cohort are eligible.
-They would start on the programme this August and it would see them all the way up to just before their year 13 exams.
+The programme will run from January 2021 to March 2022, meaning the current year 12 cohort are eligible.
+They would start on the programme in January 2021 and it would see them all the way up to just before their year 13 exams.

 What the Programme Consists of

-In the run-up to UCAS deadlines, there will be Application Surgeries in which students will be invited onto campus and Aspire KCL volunteers will help them to craft their personal statement and give application advice.
+In the run-up to UCAS deadlines, there will be Application Surgeries in which KCL Aspire mentors will help the students craft their personal statement and give specific application advice.